 CCTV (Closed-Circuit Television) is a traditional analog video surveillance system that uses coaxial cables, or network cable combined with power cable, to transmit video signals from cameras to a central location for monitoring and recording.
 The quality of CCTV footage can vary, and it may be affected by factors such as cable length and environmental conditions.

 IP (Internet Protocol) video surveillance is a newer digital technology that uses computer networks to transmit video data.
 IP cameras capture high-quality video footage and send it over the internet to a central server or storage device.
 This allows for better image quality, remote access, and scalability using only one network cable.

 Here are some key differences between the two:

 - Image quality: IP cameras generally offer higher resolution video, providing clearer images and better detail than CCTV systems.

-- Transmission: CCTV systems use coaxial cables or combination of network and power cable,while IP video surveillance systems use computer networks and the internet.
+- Transmission: CCTV systems use coaxial cables or a combination of network and power cables, while IP video surveillance systems use computer networks and the internet.

 - Scalability: IP systems are more scalable, allowing for easy addition or removal of cameras without rewiring.

 - Remote access: IP video surveillance provides remote access to live and recorded footage, while CCTV systems typically require onsite monitoring.